Infamous

 snakeskin jacket that an earlier partygoer already received heartfelt

-compliments on.
+.
 For the full DVD review, from IGN, click here.